Legislature(2025 - 2026)GRUENBERG 120

 11:39:04 AM

-REPRESENTATIVE VANCE said that on Page 1 and 2 the bill
+REPRESENTATIVE VANCE said that on pages 1 and 2, the bill

-discusses repaying the loan after 20 years but further down the
+discusses repaying the loan after 20 years; however, further

-bill on Line 10 the bill suggests a fixed term of 15 years.
-She
+down, on line 10, the bill suggests a fixed term of 15 years.

 MR. NEUMANN clarified that 20 years is the period that CFAB

 would repurchase the shares from the state.
-The reference to 15
+The 15 years refers

 11:40:31 AM